-All of the quotes in this article were compiled from real women with real experiences in recovery.
-Thank you to all of the strong women fighting everyday.
+All of the quotes in this article were compiled from real women with real experiences in eating disorder recovery.
+Thank you to all of the strong men and women fighting eating disorders everyday.

 1. Being physically recovered doesn’t mean we’re mentally recovered

 Eating disorders are just as, if not more, mentally deteriorating as they are physically.
 Physical recovery comes much quicker than mental recovery.
 Mental recovery is changing your entire mindset about nutrition, body image, and yourself and can take much longer.

 “Being physically recovered from my ED didn’t mean I was “recovered”.
 Eating

 disorders aren’t just about physical health, but about mental and emotional health.